UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 2. Using `oc exec`, extract the database archive and restore the database:

 In this example, the type of database which will be restored is PostgreSQL.
-Substitute the commands executed in this guide (using `oc exec`) with commands which are appropirate to the database type you're using.
+Substitute the commands executed in this guide (using `oc exec`) with commands which are appropriate to the database type you're using.

     ```bash
     # Import the database backup and remove the backup directory from the container